yogigyle/yogigyle.github.io/elements.md

 			<h2>Welcome to the Inner Workings</h2>
 		</header> -->
 		<p><strong>Welcome to the Inner Workings!</strong><br>
 		Below are my thoughts and observations – all insights that help me connect to my spirit and body, mother nature, and of course, you.
-Please share your feedback – thank you for allowing me to enter your life, and look forward to having you in mine.</p>
+Please share your feedback – thank you for allowing me to enter your life, and I look forward to having you in mine.</p>
 	</div>
 </section>